eric334/Patchmatch-Retargeting/readme.md

-# Reproduction of Patchmatch A Randomized Correspondence Algorithm
+# Reproduction of "Patchmatch A Randomized Correspondence Algorithm"